lytics/anomalyzer/EXAMPLES.md

 ## Use Case #3: Seasonal Data

-Lastly, we generated some seasonal data which could realistically stand in for CPU usage on a weekly basis, or gym membership over the course of a year.
-In this case, it's important to recognize the changes that are significant with respect to prior seasons.
+Lastly, we generated some seasonal data which could realistically stand in for CPU usage on a weekly basis, or gym membership over the course of a year, etc. In this case, it's important to recognize the changes that are significant with respect to prior seasons.
 The tests we chose to run were cdf, magnitude, highrank, lowrank, diff, and ks.
-We chose the active window to be equal to the length of a season, 10, and the number of seasons to be 2.
+We chose the active window to be equal to 10, the length of a season, and the number of seasons to be 2.

 ![seasonal_alltest1](https://cloud.githubusercontent.com/assets/6633242/4910185/1d136742-647c-11e4-9524-c36c7e3befba.png)

 Again shown in red are probabilities greater than 90%.
-You can see above that the cdf, high rank, low rank, and diff tests are a bit oversensitive to the fluctuations.
-They also do not take into account the seasonal nature of this data.
+You can see above that the cdf, high rank, low rank, and diff tests are all a bit oversensitive to the fluctuations.
+None of them take into account the seasonal nature of this data.
 The ks test however does a good job of not over-reacting.

 ![seasonal_alltest2](https://cloud.githubusercontent.com/assets/6633242/4910189/28aa1f6a-647c-11e4-9854-cf37f1cf5be3.png)